magnusl/libpiff/README.md

 # libpiff
-Protected Interoperable File Format (PIFF) parser
+Prototype parser for the Protected Interoperable File Format (PIFF).
+Not feature complete.